karalabe/ssz/README.md

 # ssz [![API Reference](https://pkg.go.dev/badge/github.com/karalabe/ssz)](https://pkg.go.dev/github.com/karalabe/ssz?tab=doc)

-Package `ssz` provides an opinionated toolkit for working with Ethereum's [Simple Serialize (SSZ)](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) format through Go.
+Package `ssz` provides a zero-allocation, opinionated toolkit for working with Ethereum's [Simple Serialize (SSZ)](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) format through Go.
 The primary focus is on code maintainability, only secondarily striving towards raw performance.

 ***Please note, this repository is a work in progress.
 The API is unstable and breaking changes will regularly be made.
 Hashing is not yet implemented.
 Do not depend on this in publicly available modules.***